Want to try it for yourself?

 A reliable modern SAST tool should be developer-friendly, less false-positive, and fast.

-Likened to a spell checker for developers, Snyk Code is an open source static code analysis tool that scans for security vulnerabilities 10-50 times faster than other SAST tools, employs semantic analysis to uncover code performance and security bugs, reduces false positives to near-zero levels, makes developers’ efforts more actionable and efficient.
+Likened to a spell checker for developers, Snyk Code is a static code analysis tool that scans for security vulnerabilities 10-50 times faster than other SAST tools, employs semantic analysis to uncover code performance and security bugs, reduces false positives to near-zero levels, makes developers' efforts more actionable and efficient.

 Adopting the right SAST tool and integrating it into your pipeline will help you embed security into your pipelines and protect against vulnerabilities and issues that frequently make their way into production environments.